Updated on by Hayley Brown

 - SurveyMonkey – SurveyMonkey, Enterprise, Wufoo, GetFeedback, Market Research Solutions (Survey & Customer Experience)

-The top ten listed SaaS solutions are all big name brands who offer products that can be used no matter what your industry is.
+The top ten listed SaaS solutions are all big-name brands that offer products that can be used no matter what your industry is.
 The reasons for this dominance could be because of the numerous benefits horizontal SaaS models provide.
 For not only the developer but also their customers.

 Vertical SaaS for Niche Sectors are Rising